 For the Rito set, vessels and other vases are made from stone carved using a mallet, a chisel and a square.
 Raw materials such as black and white marble, volcanic stone, and black volcanic glass – known as obsidian – are used in the construction.

-Other small chairs, tables and stools are crafted from sand-casted bronze in the studio's foundry.
+Other small chairs, tables and stools are crafted from sand-cast bronze in the studio's foundry.
 The technique has been used since ancient times in Mexico, which Ewe Studio has sought to preserve, and reinterpret.

 "This process is extremely precise," said the studio.
 "A wax replica of the original object is created which can be repeated infinitely many times.
 A sand mold is created from the piece of wax and the casting process concludes when the incandescent metal is poured into the wax mold and it occupies its physical space."